cloudinary/js-url-gen/DOCS.README.md

 <br/>

-#### Actions and ActionGroups
-- Assets expose methods called ActionGroups
-- ActionGroups receive an Action
-- We call the Factory methods to create the actions

 <div class="alert alert-info" role="alert">
 <div>For simplicity, we use the term <b>Action</b> for both the Factory methods and its return value (an Action object)</div>
 </div>